The Revealed Expertise Algorithm: Leveraging Advice-taking to Identify Experts and Improve Wisdom of Crowds

 Date Written: November 29, 2020

 Identifying the experts within a crowd may help further improve the wisdom of crowds.
-We propose a new Revealed Expertise (RE) algorithm that uses the "RE measure", which is a scaled amount of belief updating given numerical advice (i.e., the group mean), as a proxy for prior variance to better reflect the relative expertise of each agent in a crowd.
-The intuition, which we confirm empirically, is that those who are less swayed by the group mean tend to be more accurate in their initial judgment.
-Therefore, using inverse-variance weighting with the RE measures as the variance inputs improves upon the existing wisdom-of-crowd methods by over-weighting the more accurate initial judgments in the aggregation.
-Crucially, we demonstrate that advice-taking is able to reveal the amount of information one has and has not taken into account in their initial judgment, even when self-reported confidence mistakes the less informed as the experts.
-In addition, we propose a pre-registered method in which we measure subjects' bias in advice-taking to calibrate the RE measures and further improve the algorithm's performance.
+I propose a new Revealed Expertise (RE) algorithm that uses the "RE measure", which is a scaled amount of belief updating given numerical advice (i.e., the group mean), as a proxy for prior variance to better reflect the relative expertise of each agent in a crowd.
+The intuition, which we confirm both theoretically and empirically, is that those who are less swayed by the group mean tend to be more accurate in their initial judgment.
+Therefore, using inverse-variance weighting with the RE measures as the variance inputs outperforms the existing wisdom-of-crowds methods by over-weighting the more accurate initial judgments in the aggregation.
+Crucially, we demonstrate that while self-reported confidence reflects one's feeling of uncertainty given one's available information, advice-taking reveals the amount of information one has and has not taken into account in their initial judgment.
+Therefore, the RE algorithm is able to successfully identify the experts, even when self-reported confidence fails.
+In addition, I show that the RE algorithm improves Wisdom of Crowds in a context where people might be biased (e.g., right-leaning Republicans and left-leaning Democrats answer political trivia questions).
+Nevertheless, I still propose a pre-registered method in which we measure subjects' bias in advice-taking to calibrate the RE measures and further improve the algorithm's performance.

 Keywords: Judgment Aggregation, Wisdom of Crowds, Uncertainty, Belief-update